kkdaily/express-sequelize-api/README.md

 ### Get a single constellation

 In Postman, enter the url [http://localhost:3100/constellations/get/:id](http://localhost:3100/constellations/get/:id) and make sure it's set to GET.
-Click the PARAMS button to the right of the url and enter the value `id` in the key field, and the value `9` in the value field.
-Press the Send button, and you should see the 'Leo' constellation outputted below.
+Click the PARAMS button to the right of the url and enter "id" in the key field, and the value "9" in the value field.
+Press the Send button, and you should see the Leo constellation outputted below.

 ![get single constellation](images/get_single_example.png)

 ### Create a constellation

 In Postman, enter the url [http://localhost:3100/constellations/create](http://localhost:3100/constellations/create) and make sure it's set to POST.
-Click the 'Body' tab and enter `name` as the key, and `Andromeda` as the value.
-Below that key-value pair you just added, add another key called `meaning` with the value `the chained lady`.
+Click the Body tab and enter "name" as the key, and "Andromeda" as the value.
+Below the key-value pair you just added, add another key "meaning" with the value "the chained lady".
 Press the Send button, and you should see the response {"message":"created constellation"} if successful.

 ![create constellation](images/create_example.png)

 ### Delete a constellation

 This endpoint is a little different - it requires authorization in the form of a Token that you must send to it first.
 In Postman, enter the url [http://localhost:3100/constellations/delete/:id](http://localhost:3100/constellations/delete/:id) and make sure it's set to GET.
-Click on the 'Headers' tab and add a new key called `Authorization` with the value `Bearer abc123`.
-This allows us to send the token `abc123` (one of the valid tokens already stored in the Users table of the database) so that we can are allowed to delete a constellation.
+Click on the Headers tab and add a new key "Authorization" with the value "Bearer abc123".
+This allows us to send the token "abc123" (one of the valid tokens already stored in the Users table of the database) so that we can are allowed to delete a constellation.
 Pressing the Send button should result with the response of {"message": "deleted constellation"} if successful.
-If the authentication was done incorrectly, then you will receive the response 'Unauthorized' instead.
+If the authentication was done incorrectly, then you will receive the response "Unauthorized" instead.

 ![delete constellation](images/delete_example.png)